jakewvincent/mkdnflow.nvim/README.md

 * 🆕 Create a web link if what's under the cursor is a URL (and move the cursor to enter the link name)
 * 🆕 `ya` on a heading to add a formatted anchor link for the heading to the default register (ready to paste)

-### Jump to links
+### Jump between links
 * `<Tab>` and `<S-Tab>` to jump to the next and previous links in the file
     * Wrap the beginning/end of the file with a [config setting](#%EF%B8%8F-configuration)

 ### Customize perspective for link interpretation
 * Specify what perspective the plugin-should take when interpreting links to files.
 There are three options:
-    1. Interpret links relative to the first-opened file (default behavior)
+    1. Interpret links relative to the first-opened file (default behavior; similar to #3 if your first-opened file is always in the root directory)
     2. Interpret links relative to the file open in the current buffer
     3. 🆕 Interpret links relative to the root directory of the notebook/wiki that the file in the current buffer is a part of.
-To enable this functionality, you must set `perspective.priority` to `root` in your config and specify a "tell" for the root directory under `perspective.root_tell`.
+To enable this functionality, set `perspective.priority` to `root` in your config, and pass a file as the value of `perspective.root_tell`.
 The _tell_ is the name of a single file that can be used to identify the root directory (e.g. `index.md`, `.git`, `.root`, `.wiki_root`, etc.).
-See [Configuration](#%EF%B8%8F-configuration) for the default config and an example of how to configure the `perspective` table.
+See [the default config](#%EF%B8%8F-configuration) for how to configure the `perspective` table.
+* 🆕 Override any of the above settings by specifying a link to a markdown file with an absolute path (one that starts with `/` or `~/`)

 ### Follow links _and citations_
 * `<CR>` on various kinds of links to "follow" them: